 • Traditional Alpine hats

-If you’re specifically searching for handmade items, you’ll need to slow down and look closely.
-I was interested in an ornament, but then saw it was made in China.
-I was searching for a locally made Verona ornament and couldn’t find one.
-Maybe I skipped the stall, but I prefer to support local and shop that way often.
+Here is my honest gripe.
+If you are specifically hunting for handmade, local items, you have to slow down and really look.
+I fell for an ornament, then turned it over and saw it was made in China.
+I wanted a locally made Verona ornament and could not find one.
+Maybe I skipped the right stall, but I prefer to support local, and at a market in a city this special, I wish that had been easier.

 A Colorful reigndeer with a red bow and a statute in the back while a Fontana Bra goes off in Piazza Bra